Lithanel/Lithanel_page/content/Idea & Approach/_index.md

 * 3.Phase: Attach the branch (right arm).

 The different objects can be attached by throwing them at the snowman.
-In the next chapters I will explain how I implemented my project and also the things I struggled with.
+Next I will explain how I implemented my project and also the things I struggled with.